openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 > [Detailed User Guide](https://creativeminds.helpscoutdocs.com/category/6-tooltip-glossary-cmtg)

 = Does my main glossary page need to be titled "Glossary"? =

 No. It can be called anything.
-In fact you don't even need to have a main Glossary page.
+In fact, you don't even need to have a main Glossary page.
+The plugin will work regardless of the page title.

 = Do I need to manually type in an unordered list of my glossary terms on the Glossary page? =

 No. Just leave that page blank.
-The plugin will create an unordered list of terms automatically.
+The plugin will automatically create an organized, alphabetically sorted list of all your terms.

 = How do I add glossary terms? =

-Simply add a term under the 'Glossary' section in the admnistration interface.
-Title it the glossary term you want (ex.
+Simply add a term under the 'Glossary' section in the administration interface.
+Title it with the glossary term you want (ex.
 "WordPress") and put the term's definition into the body (ex.
-"A neato Blogging Platform").
+"A powerful blogging platform for creating websites").

 = What if I need to add or change a glossary term? =

-Just add it and then change it.
-The links for your glossary terms are added to your page and post content on the fly so your glossary links will always be up to date.
+Just add it or edit it.
+The links for your glossary terms are automatically added to your page and post content, so your glossary links will always be up to date across your entire site.

 = How do I prevent the glossary from parsing a paragraph? =

-Just wrap the paragraph with [glossary_exclude] paragraph text [/glossary_exclude].
+Just wrap the paragraph with the shortcode: `[glossary_exclude] paragraph text [/glossary_exclude]`.
+This gives you full control over which content gets processed.

 = How do I define the Glossary link style? =

-You can use glossaryLink.
-You can also define glossaryLinkMain if you wish to have a different style in the main glossary page
+The plugin includes a set of options to configure Glossary link style.
+Additionally, you can use `glossaryLink` CSS class for general styling.
+You can also define `glossaryLinkMain` if you wish to have a different style on the main glossary page.

+= Can I customize the tooltip design without coding? =

+Yes!
+The plugin includes multiple customization options in the admin panel.
+You can adjust colors, fonts, sizes, and positioning without touching any code.
+For advanced customization, you can modify the `tooltip.css` and `tooltip.js` files.

+= How can I customize the glossary index layout in CM Tooltip Glossary for WordPress? =

+In the free version of CM Tooltip Glossary, you can choose between a list layout or a tile layout for your glossary index.
+The Pro+ and Ecommerce editions offer even more flexibility, with 18 different layouts available to display your glossary terms in a way that best matches your website design and user experience.

+= How can this glossary improve my site's SEO? =

+The plugin creates internal links between your content and glossary terms, improving site structure and user engagement.
+Each term gets its own page, creating more indexed content.
+The tooltips increase time on page, and the organized index helps search engines understand your content better.

+= Will this plugin slow down my large site? =

+No. The plugin is optimized for performance with efficient parsing algorithms and caching systems.
+For very large glossaries (500+ terms), the Pro version includes additional performance optimizations.

+= Does the plugin work with all WordPress themes? =

+The plugin works with most properly coded WordPress themes that include `wp_head()` in their templates.
+For best results, we recommend using one of our tested themes: Genesis Framework, Divi, Avada, Enfold, Ultra, Elementor, Beaver Builder, Visual Composer, or Themify.

+= Can I use this with page builders like Elementor or Divi? =

+Yes!
+The plugin is fully compatible with popular page builders including Elementor, Divi, WPBakery, and Oxygen Builder.

+= Does it work with multilingual sites? =

+Absolutely!
+The plugin supports UTF-8 and is fully compatible with WPML and other multilingual plugins.
+The Pro+ and Ecommerce versions include additional multilingual features like Google Translate integration.

+= Can I import terms from other sources? =

+The free version does not include import functionality.
+Importing terms via CSV files or from external sources is available in the Pro version and through additional add-ons.

+= Can I use AI tools like ChatGPT or Gemini with CM Tooltip Glossary? =

+Integration with AI content tools such as ChatGPT and Gemini is available in the Ecommerce version of the plugin.
+The free version does not include AI integration.

+= How do I control where tooltips appear? =

+You can control the location and area where tooltips appear (pages, posts, homepage) through the plugin settings.
+You can also control if tooltips should appear more than once on the same page.

+= Can I add multimedia content to tooltips? =

+The free version of CM Tooltip Glossary does not allow embedding multimedia content in tooltips.
+Audio, video, images, and YouTube/Vimeo tooltips are available in the Ecommerce version for a richer user experience.

+= Does it support synonyms and variations? =

+CM Tooltip Glossary free version does not include support for synonyms or variations.
+These features, along with abbreviation support, are available in the Pro version and above for a richer, more comprehensive glossary.

+= Is there a setup wizard to help me get started with CM Tooltip Glossary for WordPress? =

+Yes.
+The free version includes a guided Setup Wizard to help you quickly configure your CM Tooltip Glossary plugin, set up tooltips, and organize your glossary terms without any coding.

 == Screenshots ==

-1. Tooltip in a Post using Skins
-2. Glossary Term Page with Related Articles
+1. WordPress Glossary General Settings - Core configuration options for managing glossary functionality
+2. Glossary Index Settings - Customization panel for structuring and displaying glossary index pages
+3. WordPress Glossary Term Settings - Detailed options for defining and styling individual glossary terms
+4. Glossary Tooltip Settings - Advanced customization of tooltip appearance, behavior, and design
+5. WordPress Glossary Labels - Editable front-end labels for glossary navigation and tooltips
+6. Glossary Plugin Dashboard - Centralized admin interface for managing all glossary terms
+7. WordPress Glossary Term Editor - Backend tools for creating, editing, and updating glossary entries
-3. Glossary Index Page
+8. Glossary Index Page List Layout - Alphabetically organized glossary index in list format
+9. WordPress Glossary Tiles Layout - Alternative glossary index design with tile-based navigation
-4. Glossary Index Page - Second Template
+10. Glossary Term Page - Front-end example showing glossary term page
-5. Admin's Glossary Terms
-6. Plugin's Settings
-7. Log Information
-8. Statistics of Usage
-9. Plugin's Settings Tooltip Tab
-10. Video In Transparent Tooltip
-11. Merriam-Webster Embedded Content
-12. Wikipedia Embedded Content
-13. Import / Export
+11. WordPress Glossary Setup Wizard - Guided configuration for quick and easy plugin setup
+12. Glossary Wizard Example - Sample step from the glossary setup process for new installations

 == Changelog ==

+= 4.5.3 =
+* Added new method of displaying tooltips

+= 4.5.2 =
+* Fixed encoding issue

+= 4.5.1 =
+* Added option to change the tooltip title color

+= 4.5.0 =
+Release Date: 25 Dec 2025
+* Changed the default tooltip title color

 = 4.4.9 =
 Release Date: 25 Jun 2025